GoogleChromeLabs/shared-storage-demo/README.md

 1. Navigate to the certificate folder: `cd ~/certs`.
 1. Run `mkcert localhost`.

-> For an in-depth explanation of this section, please see the ["How to use HTTPS for local development"](https://web.dev/how-to-use-local-https/) article.
+> For an in-depth explanation of this section, see the ["How to use HTTPS for local development"](https://web.dev/how-to-use-local-https/) article.

 #### Setup reverse proxy with [nginx](https://www.nginx.com/)